FatimaYousif/turtlebot_online_path_planning/README.md

 ## Special (Extra) Functionality:

-The following are the added generic functions besides the RRT or Planner class´s auxiliary functions.
+The following are the added generic functions for ensuring safe navigation of the robot and robot control besides the RRT or Planner class´s auxiliary functions.

 ### __in_map__(self, loc)